Ever spilt lemon juice on a cut?

 - Over-exfoliation and peels

-- Over cleansing or using harsh ingredients, which strips protective lipids from the barrier
+- Over-cleansing or using harsh ingredients, which strip protective lipids from the barrier

 - An ageing skin; slowing of the cell renewal cycle, extrinsic damage from the sun, and inflammation upset the barrier function.
 Mature skin starts to produce less oil (sebum)

 CAN YOU IMPROVE YOUR BARRIER?